inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 information that has been updated or deleted is recorded.
 This facilitates distinguishing valid data from invalid data (the star schema always contains the latest values), whilst providing an audit history for any changed information.

+[//]: # ("assigned to different MRNs" -- is this meant to be "two" instead of "to"? is two the upper limit or can there be more than that?
+One thought that occurred at this point is, what happens when a new live stream is added that holds data that does not exist in UDS, does it time-wise backfill this information or is it only available from the time the stream is added?)

 Entries are also made in the star database to record the last message processed with the corresponding timestamp.
 This allows maintainers of the database to check progress and establish the timeframe of missing data should any of the pipeline or hospital infrastructure feeding it have suffered a period of outage.
 It also allows the HL7 Reader to restart in the event of a crash or system failure, since it has persistent state.

+[//]: # (Depending on audience, I might be tempted to replace "feeding it" with something like "no messages available" available or something)

 ## Star schema